-The meeting came a day after member states at the UN General Assembly adopted the New York Declaration on Refugees , which ultimately gives them two more years to negotiate their strategies and obligations on the refugee crisis.
+The meeting came a day after member states at the UN General Assembly adopted the New York Declaration on Refugees , which, ultimately, gives them two more years to negotiate their strategies and obligations on the refugee crisis.

 Some 50 world leaders took part in Obama's summit on Tuesday.
 Their participation was conditional on making new commitments to address the global crisis.

-The detailed list of who pledged what has not been released, but a White House statement issued early in the evening said that the cumulative commitments amounted to a $4.5bn increase over 2015 levels and participating countries "doubled the number of refugees they resettled or afforded other legal channels of admission".
+The detailed list of who pledged what has not been released, but a White House statement issued early in the evening stated that the cumulative commitments amounted to a $4.5bn increase over 2015 levels and participating countries "doubled the number of refugees they resettled or afforded other legal channels of admission".
 It also said that access to education and legal work for refugees was improved.

-"I do think there's a general feeling that things have hit some sort of a tipping point - the combination of events around the wold, and the fact that Syria keeps getting unbelievably worse" said Kate Phillips-Barrasso, senior director for policy and advocacy at the International Rescue Committee.
+"I do think there's a general feeling that things have hit some sort of a tipping point - the combination of events around the wold, and the fact that Syria keeps getting unbelievably worse" said Kate Phillips-Barrosso, senior director for policy and advocacy at the International Rescue Committee.

 As world leaders took the podium to speak, each defended his or her own country's track record in dealing with the 65 million people who have fled their homes around the world.

-Like governments in many other countries, the Obama administration is dealing with domestic political resistance - more than half of US state governors said in 2015 that they did not want Syrian refugees settled there.
+As governments in many other countries, the Obama administration is dealing with domestic political resistance - more than half of US state governors said in 2015 that they did not want Syrian refugees settled there.

 OPINION: UN refugees and migrants summit - All talk, no action